This Recipe is: Free of gluten, dairy, soy, eggs and peanuts. It is also vegan.

 - While the chocolate is freezing, prepare the white chocolate.
 You're going to use the same double boiler technique as you did with the dark chocolate.
 Melt the cocoa butter wafers, coconut oil, vanilla and powder sugar.
 Whisk very well until combined.
 This mixture will be very liquidy and an off color.
 Don't worry though, it freezes up well and becomes much more white when frozen.

-- Once the dark chocolate is frozen spoon almond butter onto the center.
+Once the dark chocolate is frozen spoon about 1-2 teaspoons of almond butter onto the center of each cup.
 Spread the almond butter down with a spoon.
 Then pour on the white chocolate mixture.
 If any of the almond butter is poking out, use your fingers or a spoon to push it down.
 Keep in mind, the white chocolate will freeze to a solid white and will no longer be translucent.

 - Freeze or refrigerate until solid.
 You can enjoy them frozen or refrigerated!